Stefanie80/CPM3_2063_Retro/README.md

 https://github.com/EtchedPixels/EmulatorKit

 Currently, it only runs on linux.
 This specific binary was compiled on Linux Mint Debian Edition.
+The file EXIT.ASM is not part of the system itself.
+Rather, it is a little tool for use with the mentioned emulator.
+All it does is exit the emulator from the inside.

 All the manuals for CP/M 3 are available from here: http://www.s100computers.com/Software%20Folder/CPM3%20BIOS%20Installation/CPM3%20FLOPPY%20BIOS%20Software.htm